 GitHub Pages doesn’t use databases.
 Nothing to configure.
 Your content is a bunch of plain text files and HTML templates.
 It is much easier to backup text files than databases and you can edit your pages offline in any text editor.

 You can start blogging in a minute.
 There’s nothing to install, and you don’t need to mess around with HTML or CSS.
 If you don’t have an account at GitHub, all you need is your email address and few more minutes.

 - Start by forking my Jekyll Minimalist website boilerplate.

 - Write your first post and publish it.

 - Share the link with your friends.
-By the way, this is where social media sites can be useful.
+(This is where social media sites can be useful.)